How to train people on zero waste?

 This section gives an overview of the basic zero waste knowledge that is needed in order to promote zero waste solutions on a municipality level.
 These resources provide the „What?“ of our training materials.

-Ambassador and Trainer Diploma
+Ambassador and Trainer Certificate

-Both training programs are certified with a Zero Waste Ambassador and Zero Waste Trainer Diploma.
+Both training programs are certified with a Zero Waste Ambassador and Zero Waste Trainer Certificate.
 It is a separate process you can apply to have your competences certified after a training or after learning the materials independently.
 Certified Ambassadors and Trainers from all across Europe are listed on the Zero Waste Europe’s expert page.
 An expert certification will give you confidence in carrying out your mission.
 It also can advance you in your career.
 Qualified knowledge in implementing circular economy is increasingly sought after in all sectors and various positions.

 How is our work different from any other zero waste teaching materials?